abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 `Language` property is required to understand which language the translated book name belongs to in the UI.

-Create the `AddBookTranslationDto` class in `Books` folder as follows.
+Create the `AddBookTranslationDto` class in the `Books` folder as follows:

 ```csharp
 public class AddBookTranslationDto : IObjectTranslation